 Subtraction shows that 6,000 years – 3,983 = 2018 (there is no “year zero” from B.C. to A.D.)

-Note: There are inevitable rounding errors due to the 6,000 years of time being calculated, but this date is fairly accurate.
+Note: There are inevitable rounding errors due to the 6,000 years of time being calculated, but this date is fairly close.

-Knowing the approximate year of the creation of Adam, and adding 6,000 years, shows that the End Times could not have began any earlier than around this year – 2018.
+Knowing the approximate year of the creation of Adam, and adding 6,000 years, shows that the Tribulation could not have began any earlier than 2018.

 Peter goes on to rebuke the scoffers:

 The Lord does not delay His promise, as some understand delay, but is patient with you, not wanting any to perish but all to come to repentance.